unwaveringotaku/ALLY/README.md

 2. Open http://localhost:8000 in your browser.

 Security note: never push your token to a public repository.
 Keep it local or use a secure secret manager.

+Common errors

+- `model_not_supported`: Your HF token does not have access to the chosen model.
+Switch `HF_MODEL` in `script.js` to a model you can use (e.g., a permissive open model) or request access on Hugging Face.
+- `Local proxy (start with node server.js ... ) error 404`: You launched a static server without the proxy.
+Either add a client-side token via `config.local.js` or start `node server.js` with `HF_API_KEY` set.

 Next steps you might want